Jacksonblair/GodotRoguelike/DETAILS.md

+Howdy.
+Does anyone have a good resource for queueing up things in an ability system?

+Say for instance i want my player to attack something.
+I play like an attack animation , and then i set it up so that halfway through the animation i actually apply the hit.

+Or i set up a timer, and when it finishes i shoot a projectile.

+If in the first case, my dude is interrupted before the animation gets halfway through, i dont want to apply that hit anymore.

+Or if i get inerrupted in the second cast, i want to cancel the timer, or just not shoot the projectile

+Well animations can be updated in the Actor

+But id rather everything was singularly located, easier to debug.

+'Ability' is interruptable?

+Enemy aims hitbox towards player.
+Play animation
+Halfway through anim, apply hit

 Right now, i have SKills in their own little world.
 - THe skill creates a projectile, or plays an animation towards a certain direction.
 - Im trying to make them decoupled so that i can: